bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 March 3, 2001

-Distance: 12.0 km
+Distance: 12.0 km (7.5 mi)

-Cumulative Elevation Gain: 553 m
+Cumulative Elevation Gain: 553 m (1814 ft)

-With a little planning and a lot of luck our group, The Hostel Outdoor Group, reached the tarn at the base of Pulpit Peak on snowshoes.
+With a little planning and a lot of luck, our group, The Hostel Outdoor Group, reached the tarn at the base of Pulpit Peak on snowshoes.

 We set off from the highway south of Hector Lake, and soon lost 75 metres when we dropped down to the Bow River valley.
-Here the valley opens up and provides views in all directions.
+Here the valley opened up and provided views in all directions.
 When we reached the Bow River, I thought it was the end of the trip.
 It was wider than I expected, and the running water hadn't frozen over.
 Fortunately we found a log jam that provided us with a bridge to cross it.

 After leaving the river behind, we entered the woods and snowshoed up a drainage to the tarn.
 The tarn, of course, was snow-covered and may have even been dry.
 We climbed a short way above it where we could look across the valley.
 It was too cold to linger, and we soon started back, retracing our steps.

 Pulpit Peak is on the right.
-The tarn lies left in the bowl (mouse over for a close-up).
+The tarn lies left in the bowl (mouse over

 Nearing the end of the clearing